imgag/ngs-bits/doc/GSvarServer/qe_api.md

     __returns__ JSON object
     ```
     {
-        "result": text output about succcess or failure.
-Displayed in GSvar analysis job page.,
+        "result": log output of the attempt to start the job,
         "qe_job_id": queuing engine job id (max 10 characters),
         "exit_code": numeric job exit code (0 means job was started.
 Everything else means there was an error while starting the job)
     }